ibm-cloud-architecture/refarch-eda/docs/kafka/producers.md

 * At most semantic: means the producer will not do retry in case of no acknowldege received.
 It may create log and compensation, but the message is lost.
 * Exactly once means even if the producer sends the message twice the system will send only one message to the consumer.
 Once the consumer commits the read offset, it will not receive the message again, even if it restarts.
 Consumer offset needs to be in sync with produced event.

-With the idempotence property (ENABLE_IDEMPOTENCE_CONFIG = true), the record sent has a sequence number and a producer id, so that the broker keeps the last sequence number per producer and per partition.
-If a message is received with a lower sequence number, it means a producer is doing some retries on records already processed, so the broker will drop it, to avoid having duplicate records per partition.
+With the idempotence property (ENABLE_IDEMPOTENCE_CONFIG = true), the record sent, has a sequence number and a producer id, so that the broker keeps the last sequence number per producer and per partition.
+If a message is received with a lower sequence number, it means a producer is doing some retries on record already processed, so the broker will drop it, to avoid having duplicate records per partition.
 The sequence number is persisted in a log so even in case of broker leader failure, the new leader will have a good view of the states of the system.

 !!! note
         The replication mechanism guarantees that when a message is written to the leader replica, it will be replicated to all available replicas.